empirical-org/Empirical-Core/docs/models/subscription.md

 Example: 2016-09-01

-#### account_limit
-This formerly represented the amount of students a teacher with premium could have.
-It is no longer in use and should be deprecated.

-Type: Fixnum

-Example: 250000

 #### account_type

 This is a descriptor of the type of premium account they have.
 Please use strings from the array in Subscriptions::ALL_OFFICIAL_TYPES.
 There are other types that have been in use, but they should not be used in new subscriptions.
 Ultimately, this should be moved to its own database table.